 There are a number of aftermarket magazines, including factory 25 round extended magazines for the Ruger 10/22.
 If you plan on using magazines make sure their legal in your jurisdiction for both ownership and for hunting, if you plan to hunt with a rifle.
 The Ruger 10/22 qualifies as semi-automatic firearm and may not be legal with extended magazines in your area.

 Whether you have the Ruger 10/22 charger pistol or a full-size rifle, a bipod can be helpful for making longer shots and getting every ounce of accuracy possible out of your rifle.
-Get a quality bipod from a company like Harris bipod’s so that you have to deal with some quality products ruining your shot.
+Get a quality bipod from a company like Harris so that you don’t have to deal with poor quality products ruining your shot.

 You may be shooting a rimfire, but that doesn’t mean you should get the cheapest option available for everything.
-Low quality bipod’s can put undue stress on the forend of your rifle ruining accuracy and are extremely annoying when they stop supporting your rifle while you are shooting.
+Low quality bipod’s can put undue stress on the fore end of your rifle ruining accuracy and are extremely annoying when they stop supporting your rifle while you are shooting.

 There are number of aftermarket triggers available for the Ruger 10/22.
 Make sure that it is legal for your area.
 Also, make sure that if you select a trigger with a reduction in trigger weight you remind every person who will be shooting your rifle before they handle it.

-There is a huge amount of aftermarket socks available for Ruger 10/22’s.
-Some of them are excellent, what the polymer version from Magpul and others are tactical models aimed at making the Ruger 10/22 almost like a rimfire AR 15.
+There are a huge amount of aftermarket stocks available for Ruger 10/22’s.
+Some of them are excellent, the polymer version from Magpul and others are tactical models aimed at making the Ruger 10/22 almost like a rimfire AR 15.
 These can get expensive fast, and rarely offer an upgrade over a model offered from the factory by Ruger.

-If at all possible, by the model that you want from Ruger rather than buying a stock rifle and trying to change it with an aftermarket set up.
+If at all possible, buy the model that you want from Ruger rather than buying a stock rifle and trying to change it with an aftermarket set up.

 How to Mount a Scope on a Ruger 10/22?

-Above all else though, get your hands in cheap .22lr ammo and go out and get shooting!
-The best scope for ruger 10/22 in the world isn't going to do you any good in your gun safe.
+Above all else though, get your hands on some cheap .22lr ammo and go out and get shooting!
+The best scope for Ruger 10/22 in the world isn't going to do you any good in your gun safe.